sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 ### Installation Troubleshooting

-It is possible you may encounter issues while trying to install dlib on Windows.
+You may encounter issues while trying to install dlib on Windows.
 Here are some possible solutions:

 1. Manually install requirements.